The Tampa Bay Area Feature

 You can pick up a map at the entrance, which lists showtimes, meet-the-keeper times, and special hours for attractions and restaurants.

-Vegetarians will enjoy Zagora Café veggie burgers or the Colony House's delicious vegetable platter.
-Your best food bet's the All Day Dining Deal, $32.99 per adult and $14.99 per child.
+Vegetarians will enjoy the veggie burgers at Zagora Café or the Colony House's delicious vegetable platter.
+A money-saver is the All Day Dining Deal, which costs $32.99 per adult and $14.99 per child.
 It's accepted at most dining venues.
 If eating at the Colony House, you'll want to make your reservations immediately upon entering the park.